Is Powder Foundation Right for You? Plus, 5 We LoveAugust 17, 2020

-While most people are decidedly team liquid or team powder foundation, “it’s not just a matter of preference that should dictate which team you’re on,” says Gabriel Almodovar, Maybelline New York Global Makeup Artist.
+While most people are decidedly team liquid or team powder foundation, “it’s not just a matter of preference that should dictate which team you’re on,” says Gabriel Almodovar, a Maybelline New York global makeup artist.
 Whether you’re a powder girl or a liquid foundation fan should come down to your skin type.
-For those with dry skin, powder foundation can cling to dry, flaky spots.
+For those with dry skin, powder foundation can cling to patchy, flaky spots.
 Not cute.
 On those with an oily complexion, the dewy factor of a liquid formula can go greasy all too quickly — probably not the look you’re going for.
 “Ideally, you'd use a powder foundation if you have oily skin,” Almodovar says.
 When used correctly, you’ll have a satin matte finish that will last all day, he adds.

 Why Powder Foundation?

 So, aside from the fact that, well, it’s a powder, what makes powder foundation different from other formulas?
 Unlike liquids and creams, powder foundations don’t get absorbed into the skin, but rather sit on the surface.
 Thus, the coverage tends to last a bit longer than other formulas, Almodovar says.
 It’s also what can make powder foundations appear heavy on your skin, but with the right application (we’ll get to that), you can keep your look light and fresh.

 We asked Almodovar for a primer on powder foundations: how to pick the right one, and how to wear it the right way.
 Then we dusted on a ton of formulas, all in the name of research, to bring you our short list of the very best powder foundations out there.
 Ahead, find a few tips and tricks to keep in mind when purchasing your first powder foundation.